BrepGaussian: CAD reconstruction from Multi-View Images with Gaussian Splatting: EXPERIMENTS

 \subsection{Ablation Studies}

 We conduct ablation studies to evaluate the effectiveness of each module, including the two-stage training scheme, contrastive learning loss, boundary extraction, and densification. w/o two-stage denotes using only single-stage training, and w/o triplet loss replaces the triplet loss with a pairwise contrastive loss.
 The results clearly demonstrate that each module contributes to the overall performance, and removing any component leads to a noticeable degradation, confirming the effectiveness of our design.
 As shown in Tab.~\ref{tab:ablation_seg} and Tab.~\ref{tab:cad_comparison}, removing any component results in a clear performance drop, confirming that each module plays an important role in our framework.
+Meanwhile, we fine-tuned SAM to show that the pipeline can be made fully automatic with a minor loss in accuracy, as shown in Tab.~\ref{tab:manual}.

 We further investigate the effect of the number of input views on reconstruction quality.
-Models are trained with 5, 10, 30, and 50 views, respectively.
-As illustrated in Fig.~\ref{fig:multi-view}, using 30 views or fewer results in sparse point clouds, noisy patch labels and incomplete reconstructions, while 50 views are required to produce clean, dense, and high-quality B-rep reconstructions.
+Models are trained with 20, 30, 40, and 50 views, respectively.
+As illustrated in Fig.~\ref{fig:multi-view}, using 30 views or fewer results in noisy patch labels and incomplete reconstructions, while 50 views are required to produce clean, dense, and high-quality B-Rep reconstructions.